INFO-698-InfoSci-Capstone/stats-games-r/analysis/logs/log.md

 4pm-6pm: Finishing up stretch goal on leaderboard and finalizing code to get ready to test with other people 2hrs

+5/7/26
+3pm-5pm: Wrapping up game, got all criteria to run properly.
+Testing of the game with multiple users was also done.
+2hrs

 ---